peteroupc/encoding/api/com.upokecenter.util.ArrayWriter.md

 * `ArrayWriter() com.upokecenter.ArrayWriter`<br>
- Initializes a new instance of the com.upokecenter.ArrayWriter class with a default buffer size.
+ Initializes a new instance of the com.upokecenter.ArrayWriter class with a default backing store size of 16.
 * `ArrayWriter​(int initialSize) com.upokecenter.ArrayWriter`<br>
- Initializes a new instance of the com.upokecenter.ArrayWriter class with the given initial buffer size.
+ Initializes a new instance of the com.upokecenter.ArrayWriter class.

 ## Method Details

 ### ArrayWriter
     public ArrayWriter()
-Initializes a new instance of the <code>com.upokecenter.ArrayWriter</code> class with a default buffer size.
+Initializes a new instance of the <code>com.upokecenter.ArrayWriter</code> class with a default backing store size of 16.
 ### ArrayWriter
     public ArrayWriter​(int initialSize)
-Initializes a new instance of the <code>com.upokecenter.ArrayWriter</code> class with the given initial buffer size.
+Initializes a new instance of the <code>com.upokecenter.ArrayWriter</code> class.

 **Parameters:**

-* <code>initialSize</code> - The parameter <code>initialSize</code> is a 32-bit signed
+* <code>initialSize</code> - The initial size of the array writer's backing store.
- integer.

 ### Clear
     public void Clear()